Across The Roof of The World

 Day 11: North Siberian Coast

-Wrangel Island has the highest level of protection of any reserve in the Arctic.
-It is often called the "Polar Bear Nursery of The World" with hundreds of denning bears.
+Wrangel Island is often called the "Polar Bear Nursery of The World" with hundreds of denning bears.
 It also boasts a musk ox population of nearly one thousand animals, and it is the last place on the planet where the wooly mammoth is known to have survived, roaming right alongside the musk ox, which miraculously managed to dodge extinction.
+Wrangel also has the highest level of protection of any reserve in the Arctic.

-There is truly no better place on the planet to see the musk ox in its native habitat as bulls crash heads with one another, competing for breeding rights.
-And there is no better place to witness the diverse ecosystem of the Arctic in an area that remains both untouched and uninhabited, save for a handful of rangers and scientists.
+There is truly no better place on the planet to see polar bears and musk ox up close—but not too close.
+Polar bears can be seen napping on ice floes, swimming up to the ship (the smell of lunch always invites a curious nose) along with mothers parading their newborns around the tundra, Meanwhile, musk ox bulls crash heads with one another competing for breeding rights.
+Plus, the diverse ecosystem of the Arctic in an area that remains both untouched and uninhabited, save for a handful of rangers and scientists.

 Very few companies lead to trips to this distant region, but only one, Heritage Expeditions, offers the opportunity to actually spend two days and three nights on Wrangel.
-Limited to a group of just five guests who stay with the Russian rangers in their huts, the trip to The Roof of The World is beyond stunning.
+Limited to a group of just five guests who stay with the Russian rangers in their huts, the trip to The Roof of The World is a rare opportunity.

 “This grand wilderness in its untouched freshness ... this severely solitary land in the topmost, frost-killed end of creation.”